March 2020

 Option 2: Student registers for zero-credit internship and does not pay tuition or fees.
 Student completes all internship requirements as outlined above.
 This option allows for SBA experiential requirement to be waived but no credits are awarded.
 Each waived experiential credit requires 60 hours of work.
 To have experiential requirement fully waived requires 180 hours of work.

-Students using either option are still required to meet all degree requirements and reach 128 credits to graduate.
-Option 2 is a common summer strategy for fulfilling the experiential requirement without having to pay summer tuition.
+Students using either option must still meet all degree requirements and reach 128 credits to graduate.
+Option 2 is a common summer strategy for fulfilling the experiential requirement without paying summer tuition.

 « Older entries